 - 171. Inspection and Tests.
-At least annually, all carbon dioxide systems shall be thoroughly inspected and tested for proper operation by a competent engineer or inspector.
-Regular service contracts with the manufacturer or installing company are recommended. - 1711.
+At least annually, all carbon dioxide systems shall be thoroughly inspected and tested for proper operation by competent personnel.
+See Section 173. - 1711.
 The goal of this inspection and testing shall be not only to insure that the system is in full operating condition but shall indicate the probable continuance of that condition until the next inspection. - 1712.
 Suitable discharge tests shall be made when any inspection indicates their advisability. - 1713.
-The engineer's report with recommendations shall be filed with the owner. - 1714.
+An inspection report with recommendations shall be filed with the owner. - 1714.
 Between the regular service contract inspection or tests, the system shall be inspected visually or otherwise by approved or competent personnel, following an approved schedule. - 1715.
-At least semiannually, all high pressure cylinders shall be weighed.
+At least semiannually, all high pressure cylinders shall be weighed and the date of the last hydrostatic test noted (see Par.
+1552).
 If, at any time, a container shows a loss in net content of more than 10 per cent, it shall be refilled or replaced. - 1716.
-At least annually, the liquid level gages of low pressure containers should be checked for accuracy.
-If, at any time, a container shows a loss of more than 10 per cent, it shall be refilled, unless the minimum gas requirements are still provided. - 172.
+At least weekly the liquid level gauges of low pressure containers shall be observed.
+If at any time a container shows a loss of more than 10 per cent, it shall be refilled, unless the minimum gas requirements are still provided. - 172.
 Maintenance.
 These systems shall be maintained in full operating condition at all times.
-Use, impairment, and restoration of this protection should be reported promptly to the authority having jurisdiction. - 1721.
+Use, impairment, and restoration of this protection shall be reported promptly to the authority having jurisdiction. - 1721.
 Any troubles or impairments shall be corrected at once by competent personnel. - 173.
 Instruction.
 All persons who may be expected to inspect, test, maintain, or operate carbon dioxide fire extinguishing systems shall be thoroughly trained and kept thoroughly trained in the functions they are expected to perform. - 1731.
 Training programs approved by the authority having jurisdiction shall be established to accomplish this.